xinyah/xinyah/README.md

 # Welcome to My Github Page!

 <p>Hi there!
 My name is Xinya Hao.
 I'm a software engineer.
-I'm graduated from University of California, Irvine in 2020 with BS in Biological Sciences and BS in Computer Sciences. </p>
+I graduated from University of California, Irvine in 2020 with BS in Biological Sciences and BS in Computer Sciences. </p>
 <p>Two of my current favorite games playing Genshin Impact and Dead by Daylight. <br>
 I'm also passionate about learning new technologies.
 Currently looking into Next.js and GraphQL and getting more familiar with AWS. </p>